Hello there, yarn lovers! Are there any expecting parents or future favorite aunties among us? Brilliant, let’s talk about The Sweetest Baby Loveys!

 Bunny Lovey Parts & Pieces Free Crochet Pattern

 We are all used to seeing subtle pastels in nurseries and children’s bedrooms, without a doubt.
 Let’s not forget that, in the world of crochet baby stuff, bright colors are a necessity as well!
-Take a look at these lovely versions of the classic pattern by Victoria Stewart.
-The author evidently knows how to mix colors!
+These loveys below are the colorful versions of the classic Bunny Loveys pattern by Victoria Stewart.

 The original pattern and the photos are available on Ravelry here: